 Step 1 – Preparation for Lawns in Idaho, Utah, and Washington

 Before you start adding fertilizer or aerating your lawn, you need to clean it up.
 Over the fall and winter, twigs, branches, and leaves fell, and they need to be removed.
-Rake the lawn to remove some of this debris, but make sure you also pick up any garbage, outdoor toys, or other stuff that has made a winter home on the lawn.
-After that, rake again to remove dead grass.
+Wait for a day when your lawn is dry as raking wet soil can dislodge your grass.
+Begin with clearing large debris like outdoor toys and trash that has made a winter home on the lawn.
+After that, rake again to remove dead grass, smaller twigs, and leaves.
 You want to start with a clean canvas as you prepare your lawn for summer.
-However, make sure you wait until the soil is dry, as raking wet soil can dislodge your grass.

 One method of removing the old growth on your lawn, the “thatch”, is mechanical lawn dethatching.
-We don’t recommend dethatching your lawn because it may cause more harm than benefits.
+However, we don’t typically recommend dethatching your lawn because it may cause more harm than benefits.
 Instead, try core aeration on your lawn, which we talk about in Step 2.

 Spring Lawn Preparation for Idaho: Once snow begins to thaw, you may notice that your lawn has developed some nasty spots or rings.
 Lawn fungi tends to pop up in spring in both the Treasure Valley, Boise and in East Idaho (Idaho Falls, North Idaho, Coeur d’Alene), removing thatch gently by hand and applying lawn disease treatments can help.